facafile/Sinapsa-Web-App/README.md

 There is a ranking system for the best helpers.
 You can only register if your mail domain is fer.hr but this can be chanegd easily in code.
 The app is connected to a mail server and sends emails during registration, deletion of Notices and when your Notice gets a new comment.

+We removed passwords and usernames for email clients and the database, so in order to run this code you need to put your own values for the attributes in question.
+They are located in the aplication.properties file on the backend.